 Our continued commitment to serve youth in the autism community drives this organization to provide every opportunity to foster and encourage each participant and volunteer to help increase autism awareness and support for the community at large.
 Autistic youth are not afforded the same advantages that non-challenged youth in the community enjoy.
 Many will leave the educational system with little more than basic life skills.
 This program, if sustained, will expand the social and work skills of this demographic.
 The Train the Trainers Program will allow youth who have been diagnosed as falling within the autism spectrum to attain more comprehensive skill sets, while helping to train autism service dogs for youth in an expanded regional area at a reduced cost while also providing the opportunity to learn both job and social skills, thus increasing their long term employability.

 Through this program, Paws 4 Autism hopes to achieve the following:

-Teach autistic youth employable job skills;
+Teach autistic youth and young adults employable job skills;

 An increased connection to the community through expanded fostering opportunities.